 Skaradlija (Bohemian Quarter)

-Skaradlija (or Skadarska Street) is the Bohemian area of Belgrade and dates back to the 1830s when it was known as the Gypsy Quarter, and not surprisingly this was due to the number of gypsies living there.
+Skaradlija (or Skadarska Street) is the Bohemian area of Belgrade and dates back to the 1830s when it was known as the Gypsy Quarter.
+Not surprisingly, this was due to the number of gypsies living there.

-Later, artists, poets, writers and musicians frequented the area and it is now filled with colourful facades, cafes and quirky shops.
+Later, artists, poets, writers and musicians frequented the area which is now filled with colourful facades, cafes and quirky shops.

 Sava Temple

-Sava Temple is one of the largest orthodox churches in Europe and was built, in the main, from donations, including funds from President Putin of Russia.
+Sava Temple is one of the largest orthodox churches in Europe and was mainly built from donations, including funds from Russian President Vladimir Putin.

 St. Sava was the original founder of the Serbian Orthodox Church.
 He died in 1235, but as an insult to the Serbs, in 1594, the Turkish rulers, who ruled over and persecuted the Serbians for five centuries, brought the Saint’s coffin to Belgrade and burnt it at the stake.

-In 1885, ten years after the Serb’s liberation from the Turks, the idea came to build a church on the site.
+In 1885, ten years after the Serbs’ liberation from the Turks, the idea of building a church on the site emerged.

-However, the first stone wasn’t laid until 1935 and then, due to communist rule and wars in the interim, construction on the temple wasn’t resumed until 1985.
-It finally opened its doors in 2004, but the artwork and mosaics are still being completed.
+However, the first stone wasn’t laid until 1935, and then, due to communist rule and wars in the interim, construction on the temple wasn’t resumed until 1985.
+It finally opened in 2004, but the artwork and mosaics are still being completed.

 The inside consists of massive spaces with ceilings and walls glimmering with intricate artistic murals and mosaics.
 An incredible and enormous building.